Nicole215/whosangit/README.md

 - [GitPod](https://gitpod.io/) was used as development hosting platform
 - [Google Fonts](https://fonts.google.com/) was used to import the font for the Header
 - [Coolors](https://coolors.co/) was used to find a matching color for the chosen background color
+## Credits
+- for the game itself [this tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8) was used
+- Google search was used to make sure, the lyrics are correct and don't contain spelling errors